 To make this easier, print out a lowercase letter A that you can then use to trace onto your construction paper.

 Once your A is cut out, glue it down onto your card stock.
 This gives your craft a sturdier backing and allows you to put it into to your alphabet book.

 Cut out a few apple seeds from your black construction paper and have your child glue them down directly onto the card stock right in the middle of your letter A.

 Finally, using your green and brown papers, cut a stem and a leaf and finish off your apple by gluing them onto your card stock.

 For our lowercase letter page, just like our uppercase page, we broke it into three parts.
-In the top box you’ll find a Dot the Lowercase a’s section.
+In the top box there’s a Dot the Lowercase a’s section.
 We used our trusty Do-A-Dot markers to complete this but you could also circle them or draw other shapes around them.

-The middle section is again, a handwriting section that gives your little one a chance to practice printing lowercase letter A’s and the final section includes CVC words that include the short a sound with a space for your preschooler to trace the vowel.
+The middle section is again, a handwriting section that gives little ones a chance to practice printing lowercase letter A’s, and the final section includes CVC words that include the short a sound with space for your preschooler to trace the vowel.

 Just hole punch your pages, add them to your alphabet book and watch it grow!